Chattanooga plays in SoCon Tournament against the VMI - WTOP News

 Asheville, North Carolina; Friday, 7:30 p.m.
 EST

-BOTTOM LINE: The Chattanooga Mocs take on the VMI Keydets in the SoCon Tournament.
+BOTTOM LINE: The Chattanooga Mocs and VMI Keydets play in the SoCon Tournament.

-The Mocs’ record in SoCon games is 7-11, and their record is 8-5 against non-conference opponents.
+The Mocs’ record in SoCon play is 7-11, and their record is 8-5 in non-conference play.
 Chattanooga averages 11.1 turnovers per game and is 7- when it has fewer turnovers than its opponents.

-The Keydets are 2-16 in SoCon play.
-VMI is 1-1 in games decided by less than 4 points.
+The Keydets’ record in SoCon games is 2-16.
+VMI averages 12.5 turnovers per game and is 6-8 when winning the turnover battle.

-TOP PERFORMERS: Dalvin White is averaging 9.4 points for the Mocs.
-Jamal Johnson is averaging 15.2 points and 4.5 rebounds while shooting 43.7% over the past 10 games for Chattanooga.
+TOP PERFORMERS: Jamal Johnson is averaging 13.7 points for the Mocs.
+Jake Stephens is averaging 9.9 points over the past 10 games for Chattanooga.

 Asher Woods is shooting 38.9% and averaging 14.1 points for the Keydets.
 Rickey Bradley, Jr. is averaging 10.9 points over the last 10 games for VMI.